Massachusetts picks 10 more hedge fund managers

 Massachusetts, already a big investor with hedge funds, hired 10 more managers on Tuesday as part of its push into direct investments with these types of portfolios.

-Trustees for the $48 billion state pension fund picked a hometown hedge fund, some funds based in London and others from New York to jointly oversee $245 million.
+Trustees for the $48 billion (31 billion pounds) state pension fund picked a hometown hedge fund, some funds based in London and others from New York to jointly oversee $245 million.

+The state pension fund, which began putting money into hedge funds in 2004, will soon have 10 percent of its capital, or $5 billion, invested in these kinds of portfolios.

-The selection of this group comes less than two months after the pension fund announced its first foray into so-called direct investing and hired its first 11 individual managers.
-Those managers received $280 million to oversee.
+The selection of this group comes less than two months after Massachusetts began going it alone with hedge funds and hired its first 11 individual managers.
+Today's move completes the pension fund's $500 million pilot program into direct investing -- something which has been finding favor with big investors as returns fall off and costs are being cut.

+"If the pilot program is successful we will be moving more hedge fund assets out of the fund of funds program into the direct program," said Michael Trotsky, the pension fund's executive director.

+Massachusetts' intent to go it alone, at last in part, comes as investment returns are off and high fees -- both at the individual funds and at funds of funds -- are leaving a bad aftertaste and prompting state treasurers to reconsider.

+Indeed, some industry experts speculate that pension funds' drive to cut costs may eventually prompt them to put money with traditional asset managers, who are building up their alternative investment capabilities, instead of selecting high-priced hedge fund managers.

+A year ago, Massachusetts, which has a relatively new treasurer, Steven Grossman, began looking at direct hedge fund investments and signaled that it might stop using the handful of funds of funds with which it has had money for years.

 Until now, Massachusetts, like many other state pension funds, has relied largely on funds of funds to help select hedge fund managers and oversee these types of investments.
-But at a time when industry returns are sagging, high fees -- both at the individual funds and at funds of funds -- are leaving a bad aftertaste and prompting state treasurers to reconsider.

-Indeed, some industry experts speculate that pension funds' drive to cut costs may eventually prompt them to put money with traditional asset managers, who are building up their alternative investment capabilities, instead of selecting high-priced hedge fund managers.

-A year ago, Massachusetts, which has a relatively new treasurer, Steven Grossman, began looking at direct hedge fund investments and signaled that it might stop using the handful of funds of funds that it has had money with for years.
+It employs Arden Asset Management, Grosvenor Capital Management, Pacific Alternative Asset Management Company, K2 Advisors, and the Rock Creek Group as fund of funds.

 For the calendar year 2011, the state's pension fund has returned 2.0 percent, with private equity investments and real estate investments providing the biggest lift.
 Hedge fund investments lost 2.18 percent for the state fund.